dhh1128/codecraft.co/introducing-marks.md

   - author: Daniel Hardman
     date: 2014-07-25 06:57:29
     comment: |
       I had not seriously considered making marks work across a multilingual tool chain, but it's an intriguing enhancement.
-This is why I blogged--I needed smart people to point out ways this needed polish.
+This is why I blogged &mdash; I needed smart people to point out ways this needed polish.
 Thank you!

       I love the idea of statistics gathering, BTW.
 It fits very well with another natural use of marks, which is simple tagging.
 You can imagine stats for individual tags, but also for intersections and unions of tags that are interesting...
   - author: trevharmon